amboltio/DM-i-AI-2023/tumor-segmentation/README.md

 - Recent chemotherapy or surgery
 - Being cold during the scan

 Consequently, it can be difficult to determine whether an area of high sugar uptake is caused by cancer or something else.
 Here are a few examples of healthy controls that exhibit tricky sugar consumption which could be misinterpreted as cancer.
-Also note how the brain, bladder, and kidneys almost always have a high sugar uptake.
+Also note how the brain, bladder, heart, and kidneys almost always have a high sugar uptake.

 <table>